 The aluminum industry started with the establishment of Dubai Aluminum Company Limited “Dubai” in 1975.
 The “Economic Vision 2030” views metal industries, including aluminum, as the engines of future economic growth, which would spur achieving the objectives of the emirate regarding economic diversification.
 Therefore, the quest for the aluminum industry is a strategic choice towards economic diversification, as the aluminum industry forms the basis for a spectrum of locally, regionally and internationally intermediate and final industries.
 Moreover, the aluminum industry is deeply interdependent with important economic sectors such as construction, transport and communications, etc.

-According to a report issued by Department of Economic Development in Abu Dhabi the industry of final aluminum products has seen tremendous expansion in recent years.
-This industry as of now is meeting a wide application across the industry, particularly in the transport and communications sectors, as well as construction, which accounts for 31%, and 23% of the consumption of aluminum worldwide, respectively
+According to a report issued by the Department of Economic Development in Abu Dhabi, the industry of final aluminum products has seen tremendous expansion in recent years.
+This industry as of now is meeting a a wide application across the industry, particularly in the transport and communications sectors , as well as construction, which account for 31%, and 23% of the consumption of aluminum worldwide, respectively